-What types of work need to be notified to the Department of Labour?
+What types of work need to be notified to Worksafe?

-The types of work that must be notified to the Department of Labour are defined in the Health and Safety in Employment Regulations 1995.
+The types of work that must be notified to the Worksafe New Zealand are defined in the Health and Safety in Employment Regulations 1995.
 They cover:

 (a) Any restricted work, as defined in regulation 2(1) of the Health and Safety in Employment (Asbestos) Regulations 1998.